 That has prompted Gardiner to weigh options of incorporation rather than have the county involved in regulatory oversight, Inman said.

 Incorporation has been discussed before, but has made a resurgence this year.
-Several community meetings were held at the beginning of the year to help educated citizens.
+Several community meetings were held at the beginning of the year to help educate citizens.

 Those were put on by Successful Gardiner, a coalition with various stakeholders, and in partnership with the MSU Extension, Future West and the county.